 Kaizen is the methodology and philosophy of making small continuous improvements in business.
 It can be both an ongoing daily commitment or be implemented in a series of short-term, rapid improvement events.
-Kaizen involves employers from all levels and works to make small incremental changes in nearly every aspect of the workplace.
+This way of thinking involves employers from all levels and works to make small incremental changes in nearly every aspect of the workplace.
 There are many tools used in Kaizen and the following are just a few suggestion to introduce and practice effective improvement activities.

-PDCA Cycle: Kaizen activities, whether they’re weeklong events or the daily practice of Kaizen, are often carried out in the Plan > Do >Check> Act (PDCA) Cycle.
+PDCA Cycle: Continuous improvement activities, whether they’re weeklong events or practiced daily, are often carried out in the Plan > Do >Check> Act (PDCA) Cycle.
 The cycle consists of four stages and gives a scientific method to testing hypotheses brought forward by continuous improvement activities.
 Whether a large change is being implemented in the facility or a minor change to a specific part in the manufacturing process, the change can be documented in the PDCA cycle.
 The steps are as follows:

 - Plan: Identify the issue and formulate potential causes and solutions to the problem.